JaviCervera/wiz3d/README.md

 * Lua scripting
 * OpenGL fixed pipeline graphics.
-* SDL for window, input and sound management.
+* GLFW for window and input management.
+* OpenAL for audio.

 The core runtime has been written in pure C, with the goal of being easily portable to any platform.
 It has currently been tested on Windows, macOS and Linux.